TallerWebSolutions/drupal-enterprise-boilerplate/README.md

 ## Setting up
  - Clone this repository
  - Remove .git folder
+ - Now is the moment I suggest you to create your own Git repo and commit the boilerplate code, but it is really up to you
- - Find/replace the following variables:
+ - Find/replace the following variables (be carefull not to replace in this Readme):

 |||
 |---|---|